 What outdoor picnic or BBQ would be complete without a side dish of baked beans?
 Try this yummy baked beans recipe from The Girl Who Ate Everything.
 Consider cold pasta salads (without mayo, just to be on the safe side) like this antipasto pasta salad from Yellow Bliss Road that you can make ahead and refrigerate overnight.

-It’s always easy to prepare a simple traditional garden salad, too.
+It’s always easy to prepare a simple traditional pea salad, too.
 If you’re grilling, throw on some corn on the cob or even some roasted veggies, like zucchini.

 Celebrate your Independence with these Main Course Ideas